nagasudhirpulla/guj_sced_inp_load/README.md

 ## Script 3 - Data into GAMS excel and push results to DB
 * Reads the data from db for a target date and populates the input excel file, runs the optimization and saves the output to db

+## Script 4 - Publish input and results data to ftp location

 ## checks in input data loading to db script
 * check if relevant ON-BAR DC file is present
 * check if relevant Schedule file is present